Best Islands in Thailand | 15 Must-See Thai Isles

 Linked by a short boat ride, Koh Yao Noi and Koh Yao Yai in Phang Nga Bay are two islands near Phuket that are a world away from their more famous neighbour.
-Check into a homestay, eco-friendly villa, or luxury boutique hotel, then hire a bike to explore the interior’s jungle, rice paddies, and rubber and coconut plantations, while trying to spot wildlife such as hornbills and monkeys.
+Check into a homestay, an eco-friendly villa, or a luxury boutique hotel, then hire a bike to explore the interior's jungle, rice paddies, and rubber and coconut plantations, while trying to spot wildlife such as hornbills and monkeys.
 Kayak through mangroves and pretty coves, arriving at some semi-deserted beach, then head to a sleepy fishing village to feast on the day’s catch while gazing out to the tiny islands of the surrounding Ao Phang Nga National Park.
-This is, after all, a place of “magnificent maritime views from almost every angle” (Rough Guides).
+This is, after all, a place of "magnificent maritime views from almost every angle" (Rough Guides).

 Similan Islands National Park